eshentong/BA820-team/README.md

     3. git checkout - b <branch-name>: creating a new branch
     4. git switch <branch-name>: switching to a different branch
 ---------------------------------
-o EDA:
+- EDA:
-o Pre-processing:
+- Pre-processing:
-o Analysis Plan:
+- Analysis Plan:
-o Preliminary Results:
+- Preliminary Results:
-o Next Steps:
+- Next Steps:
-o Coding Contribution:
+- Coding Contribution:
-o GitHub Project: done
+- GitHub Project: done
 ----------------------------------
 For Project Deliverable 2, include: o A 2-page report summarizing exploratory and preliminary analysis.
 Supplement with an appendix for